nineRishav/Food-for-Survival/README.md

 And for that, we have a working app named as **“Food for Survival”**.

-> Also my team wants to build something from our CS programming skill other than solving problems in HackerRank and iterating for loop only.
+> Also my team wants to build something from our CS programming skill other than solving problems in HackerRank and iterating "for" loop only.

 ![Food for Survival Logo](https://github.com/oddRishav/Food-For-Survival/blob/master/DB%20Design/ffs_baner_photo.png)